The Trans-Tasman IP Attorneys Board regulates IP attorneys in Australia and New Zealand.

 - Dr Karin Innes, patent and trade marks attorney, VIC

-- Viet-Chau (Veg) Tran, special counsel, NSW.
+- Viet-Chau (Veg) Tran, special counsel, NSW

-- Exemptions for knowledge requirements
+- Exemptions from the knowledge requirements

 - Accreditation of a course of study

 - Restoration in other circumstances